The Machine That Outlived Its Mandate

 A challenge frequently levelled at the NIH funding disparity argument is that women’s health is genuinely less understood than men’s — and that increased funding is therefore corrective rather than preferential.
 The evidence supporting that claim is real, and intellectual honesty requires saying so plainly.

 In 1977, the FDA created a guideline to exclude women of reproductive potential from participating in early phase clinical research except for life-threatening conditions.
-This was broadly applied and essentially excluded most women of childbearing age from medical research for over a decade.
-The trigger was the thalidomide tragedy — thousands of pregnant women who took the drug for morning sickness in the previous decade had delivered babies with severe birth defects.
+The trigger was the thalidomide tragedy — thousands of pregnant women who took the drug for morning sickness in the previous decade delivered babies with severe birth defects.
 The intent was protection.
 The effect was systematic exclusion from knowledge generation.
 Good intentions produced bad outcomes — a meaningfully different analytical frame from deliberate discrimination, but a harmful outcome either way.

 The consequences were measurable and serious.
 Prior to the NIH Revitalization Act of 1993 — which finally mandated inclusion of women in NIH-funded clinical trials — women were excluded from most biomedical clinical trials entirely.
-Highly prevalent chronic diseases including cardiovascular disease, diabetes, neurological and autoimmune disorders were not studied in women for the most part until the mid-1990s.
+Conditions including cardiovascular disease, diabetes, neurological and autoimmune disorders were not studied in women for the most part until the mid-1990s.
 A study of over 513,000 patients estimated that women experience a 1.5 to 1.7 times greater risk of developing adverse drug reactions than men — a direct consequence of drugs being tested on male physiology and dosing guidelines built from male data.
-The claim that women’s health is less understood than men’s is legitimate and evidence-based.

 This produces a paradox the funding debate almost never confronts: more money is being spent on women’s health research built on a male-biology foundation.
 The clinical-level investment is real.
 The pipeline it funds is still biased at the preclinical level.
 Spending more at the top of a skewed pipeline does not automatically close a knowledge gap generated at the bottom.